-Sightlines is the Professional Services division of DVSM, established in 2015 and works to provide capacity building supports to corporates, institutes, organisations, services and communities.
+Sightlines is the Professional Services division of DVSM established in 2015, and works to provide capacity building supports to corporates, institutes, organisations, services and communities.
 Sightlines works in a way that involves actively listening to people and communities with lived experience of Domestic and Family Violence and draws on practice-based evidence and evidence-based practice to improve social, service and system responses to violence.

-Sightlines Associate - Economic Wellbeing and Workplace & EAP Responses
+Sightlines Associate - Economic Wellbeing

 Rebecca is communications specialist and financial wellbeing expert with experience across the corporate, government and not-for profit sector.

 Before joining the Sightlines team at DVSM, she worked for the Commonwealth Bank (CBA) where she was responsible for developing the employee financial wellbeing program.
 As a member of CBA’s Domestic and Family Violence Working Group Rebecca worked with a range experts to develop the Women’s Financial Wellbeing Guide and partnered with DVNSW to produce the Addressing Financial Abuse Guide.
 She also led development of the bank’s first Financial Inclusion Action Plan.

 With a background in communications and journalism, Rebecca developed her passion for financial wellbeing while working as a communications executive at the Association of Superannuation Funds of Australia (ASFA).
 In that capacity she was an Executive Committee member for MoneySmart Week and subsequently became the founding CEO of not-for-profit organisation, Financial Literacy Australia.